basharatali122/devTinder/homework.md

 -Create a validate function for gender
 -Improve the DB shecma put all appropiate validation on each field in schema
 - Add timeStamps to the userSchema

+-Add PI level validations on patch request and signup post api -Data Sanitizing - Add API Validation for each field